SystemsApproach/5G/intro.rst

 is that 5G is being implemented as software running on commodity hardware, rather than embedded in the special-purpose proprietary hardware used in past generations.
-This has a significant impact on how we think about 5G (and how we describes 5G), which will increasingly become yet another software-based component in the cloud, as opposed to an isolated and specialized technology attached to the periphery of the cloud.
+This has a significant impact on how we think about 5G (and how we describe 5G), which will increasingly become yet another software-based component in the cloud, as opposed to an isolated and specialized technology attached to the periphery of the cloud.